GaloisInc/ASKE-E/docs/src/gromet/PrTNet.md

 There are two flavors of boxes:

   * *relation* boxes are used for grouping, and may contain other boxes
-  * *expression* boxes contain a tree describing a mathemtical expression
+  * *expression* boxes contain a tree describing a mathematical expression

 ```
 BOX := REL_BOX | EXPR_BOX